Broil King Vs Weber: Which Grill is Worth Your Money?

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-When it comes to buying a propane grill, Weber and Broil King are two of the biggest names on the market.
+When buying a propane grill, Weber and Broil King are two of the biggest names on the market.

 There’s no doubt Weber has the strongest reputation for producing excellent quality grills, but Broil King is definitely worth a look.